alttch/eva3/doc/sysapi.rst

 RPC result is *{ "ok": true }* (instead of *{ "result": "OK" }*).
 There's no error result, as JSON RPC sends errors in "error" field.

+If JSON RPC request is called without ID and server should not return a result, it will return http response with a code *202 Accepted*.

 JSON RPC API URL:

     **\http://<ip_address:port>/jrpc**